aroojfatima/front_face_camera_plugin/README.md

 Cordova Front-Face camera plugin for Android, supports camera preview and taking photos.

+Note: Plug-in has been customised using base code from https://github.com/donaldp24/CanvasCameraPlugin.git

 ### Plugin's Purpose
 The purpose of the plugin is to capture video to preview front face camera and to take photos with user defined quality / dimension.